Rutgers Students Interested in Study Abroad +

 - Notify your international student adviser of your intention to enroll at Rutgers and follow the transfer-out procedure at your current institution.
 This will entail a “transfer out” of your SEVIS record to Rutgers “University-New Brunswick-Grad”, transfer school code: NEW214F00147000, with a specific release date.
 (Please alert your adviser that Rutgers has different SEVIS listings, and that they must select the right one for the transfer to occur correctly.)

 - Ask the adviser to complete a Rutgers International Student Advisors Report form and send it to Graduate Admissions.

-- You will be issued a “transfer pending” Rutgers I-20 to “check in” at the Center for Global Services no later than the end of the first two weeks of classes.
+- You will be issued a “transfer pending” Rutgers I-20 to “check in” at Rutgers Global–International Student and Scholar Services no later than the end of the first two weeks of classes.

 - After you have registered for classes, your SEVIS record will be updated noting “transfer complete”, and you will be issued another I-20 for “continued attendance”.
 If you fail to register for classes prior to the last day of Rutgers “drop/add period” you will fall “out of status” with the USCIS.

 8. What should I pack and bring to the U.S.?

 For students living on campus, a comprehensive list of what you should bring to your assigned space is here- http://ruoncampus.rutgers.edu/what-should-you-bring/

 In addition to these items, you should make sure that you have access to money.
 If you do not have an ATM card that is able to obtain cash from a U.S. cash machine, it is best to exchange some of your own currency for U. S. dollars before you leave home.
 The university and local businesses accept only U.S. dollars.
 When you arrive in the U.S., you should have sufficient funds to cover your expenses for several weeks, but you should not travel with large amounts of cash to avoid the risk of possible loss or theft.
 We also recommend that you bring a credit card that works internationally.